 If things are tight as a result of the downtime in the business, it’s time to improve your cash flow fast by chasing those who owe you money.
 If there are clients who regularly pay late, look into that and see what’s going on.
 Maybe a small discount offered to those who pay early, might just do the trick to prevent late payments in the future!

 - Open communication with stakeholders

 Being honest with suppliers and customers is very important.
-It is likely that the downturn in your business will affect them and they will want reassurances on how you aim to deal with the current situation.
+The downturn in your business will likely affect them and they will want reassurances on how you aim to deal with the current situation.
 If you have loans or suppliers that need to be paid, see if you can renegotiate the payment plans.
 You may even want to ask the Landlord to help you by agreeing to rent payment extensions.